 If you suspect someone has filed a fraudulent tax return in your name, swift action can help you protect yourself against spiraling identity theft that can wreck havoc on your finances and credit.
 You might become suspicious that someone has filed taxes in your name if you fail to receive an anticipated refund, or you receive an unexpected tax bill from the IRS or a collection agency.
 You may also be alerted to potential fraud if you are denied credit, or you find unfamiliar accounts or inquiries on your credit report.
 These are all potential signs that someone has stolen your identity.

-Ask the IRS
+Consult With the IRS

 Contact the IRS at 1-800-829-2410 if you think someone has filed your taxes without your permission.
 Contacting the IRS and inquiring about the status of your tax return is the best way to determine whether a return has been filed without your consent.
 It’s important to do this quickly to protect yourself against ongoing fraud.
 Someone who files taxes in your name has access to your personal financial information, and can potentially use it for other fraudulent purposes, such as obtaining credit.